ADGEfficiency/programming-resources/fundamentals/programming.md

 > Refactor religiously - Jack Diederich

 > The best writing is rewriting - E. B. WHITE

+> There is never time to do the job right , but there is always time to fix it later , especially in computer software! - RICHARD HAMMING

 - programmer speak for iteration
 - cycle of reorganizing and rewriting to improve readability & testability